-Backup Paragraphs
+Lens performance of apochromat 20x/0.8

+Appendix 2

 Evaluating Color Performance of Whole-Slide Imaging Devices by Multispectral Imaging of Biological Tissues summary

 Introduction

 Whole-slide imaging (WSI) and the growing field of digital microscopy present a new and efficient means for pathologists to share and analyze cell culture data.
 The WSI device mimics and has the potential to outperform the traditional optical microscope in functions such as spatial resolution, focus, and response time.
 It also offers promise in new operational characteristics such as image tile stitching and image compression (1).